 Instructors give final examinations in all courses except those in which special assignments are more appropriate.
 Instructors inform students of final examination policy at the beginning of the term.
-Hood has a selfscheduled exam policy whereby students set the dates and times of their examinations within the examination period designated by the Registrar.
+Hood has a self-scheduled exam policy whereby students set the dates and times of their examinations within the examination period designated by the Registrar.
 There are a few situations where final examinations are scheduled by the Registrar; some courses because of their nature may require all students to take the exam at the same time during the exam period.

 In accordance with the Hood College Honor Code, the student may not discuss any final examination (self-scheduled or Registrar-scheduled) in any way with anyone during the final examination period.
 Final examinations may not be given prior to the start of the designated examination period.
-Students should plan appointments, work schedules, and their departure times for vacation accordingly.
 No final examination may be taken from the building in which the exam is given without the approval of the course instructor.